PLSysSec/haybale/README.md

 }
 ```

+### Getting solutions for variables

-If it can be `0`, let's find what values of the function parameters would cause that.
+If `retval` can be `0`, let's find what values of the function parameters
+would cause that.
 First, we'll add a constraint to the `State` requiring that the return value
 must be `0`: